TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ### Single Episode

+!!! danger "WARNING"

+    - This CF utilizes functionality only available starting in Sonarr v4.0.2.1262.

 ??? question "Single Episode - [Click to show/hide]"

     This Custom Format will recognize single episode releases (as opposed to multi-episode or season packs) using Sonarr's built in parser.
 Depending on your preferences, you can give it a negative score, a positive score, or just skip adding it altogether.